alxojy/AWS-SAA-C02/database/README.md

 Unlike RDS, there is no performance impact when taking snapshots

 #### What is the recovery path if DB fails?
-- Amazon Aurora automatically maintains 6 copies of data across 3 AZs & will automatically attempt to recover the DB in a healthy AZ with no data loss.
+- Amazon Aurora automatically maintains 6 copies of data across 3 AZs & will automatically attempt to recover the DB in a healthy AZ with no data loss
 - In the unlikely event that the data is unavailable across all 6 copies, the DB can be restored from a DB snapshot

 #### What happens to the automated backups & DB snapshots if the DB instance is deleted?